System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks

 \item For each active link, check if any other channel assignment reduces system power.

 \item Once channels are scheduled, determine power allocation and routing through a convex optimization program.

 \end{itemize}

-Our greedy system power minimization algorithm consists of the central program of Table~\ref{tab:GreedyMultiHop} and the sub-routines of Table~\ref{tab:GreedyScheduling} and Table~\ref{tab:InterferenceCheck}.
-Next three sub-sections describe the central program and sub-routines.
+Our greedy system power minimization algorithm consists of the central program of Algorithm~\ref{alg:GreedyMultiHop} and the sub-routines of Algorithm~\ref{alg:GreedyScheduling} and Algorithm~\ref{alg:InterferenceCheck}.
+Next three sub-sections describe the central program and the sub-routines.
 We analyze the complexity of our algorithm in Sec.~\ref{sec:Complexity}.